DanielGibson/Snippets/README.md

 // get filename of the executable, without the path const char* DG_GetExecutableFilename(void);

-// copy up to n chars of str into a new string which is guaranteed to be'\0'-terminated. char* DG_strndup(const char* str, size_t n);
+// copy up to n chars of str into a new string, guaranteed to be'\0'-terminated. char* DG_strndup(const char* str, size_t n);

 // copies up to dstsize-1 bytes from src to dst and ensures '\0' termination